Jan. 6 committee plans to use key video evidence and hire a writer to build a compelling narrative for the public - KESQ

 The effort to hire a writer, confirmed to CNN by three sources familiar with the discussions, comes as the panel enters a new stage of its investigation.
 After collecting mountains of information, committee members must now determine how much of it to use in building its case to a public still inundated with images of rioting at the US Capitol but which may not understand the full extent of the efforts to overturn the 2020 election.

-The committee plans to hold a series of hearings as soon as May.
+The committee plans to hold a series of hearings as early as May.

 Since last year, the committee has also been talking to people involved in the 9/11 commission for advice and guidance on how to incorporate its findings into a final report.